Spirals-Team/docker-machine-driver-g5k/README.md

 # docker-machine-driver-g5k
 A Docker Machine driver for the Grid5000 testbed infrastructure.
-It will create a Docker machine on a node of the Grid5000.
+It will provision a Docker machine on a node of the Grid5000.

 ## Requirements
 * [Docker](https://www.docker.com/products/overview#/install_the_platform)